AdaCore/spark2014/docs/develguide/tool_structure.rst

 When all prover processes are finished or have reached the timeout, gnatwhy3 terminates and produces a result dictionary in JSON on standard output.

+``gnat2why`` spawns multiple instances of ``gnatwhy3`` in parallel, however it has no knowledge over how many it is allowed to spawn.
+We use a semaphore for this purpose: ``gnatprove`` creates a semaphore upon startup initialized to the number of allowed parallel processes, and each ``gnatwhy3`` invocation is wrapped by a ``spark_semaphore_wrapper`` binary.
+This wrapper simply decrements the semaphore (potentially waiting until this is possible) on startup and increments it on exit, calling gnatwhy3 in between. ``gnatprove`` passes the name of the semaphore to the spark_semaphore_wrapper via the environment variable ``GNATPROVE_SEMAPHORE``.

 ************
 spark_report